NuGet/Home/proposed/2021/DotnetNugetTrustedSigners.md

 ```
 Adds a trusted signer based on a given source.

-If only `<name>` is provided, and it's an existing configured source, this command will add a trusted signer with the same name as that source to the trusted list.
+If only `<name>` is provided without `<source-url>`, the package source from your NuGet configuration files with the same name will be added to the trusted list.

-If a `source-url` is provided, it MUST be a v3 source URL (like https://api.nuget.org/v3/index.json).
+If a `<source-url>` is provided, it MUST be a v3 package source URL (like https://api.nuget.org/v3/index.json).
 Other source types are not supported.

 USAGE:
     dotnet nuget trusted-signers trust-source <name> [source-url]

 OPTIONS:
         --allow-untrusted-root          Specifies if the certificate for the trusted signer should be allowed to chain to an untrusted root.
         --owners                        Semi-colon separated list of trusted owners to further restrict the trust of a repository.
-Only valid when using the --repository option.
     -h, --help                          Prints help information.
     -v, --verbosity <LEVEL>             Set the MSBuild verbosity level.
 Allowed values are q[uiet], m[inimal], n[ormal], d[etailed], and diag[nostic].
         --interactive                   Allows command to stop and wait for user input or action.